crosstyan/stupid/README.md

 forget the high-level control flow: `function` / `if` / `while` / `for` / `switch` / etc.
 Those are also illusions.

-In a sense, today’s computers are not much different from punched-tape machines: a head, a tape, a position, and some rules about how to move.
+In a sense, today's computers are not much different from punched-tape machines: a head, a tape, a position, and some rules about how to move.

 Before reading this section, go to [Introduction](#introduction-assembly) and